 Go for a beautiful swim at Fauntleroy’s historic Colman Pool

 There’s a city-wide shortage of staffing at Seattle’s public pools this year.
-But Colman Pool Like Add to a List is one of a few that are both fully staffed and open for biz seven days a week!
+But Colman Pool Like List is one of a few that are both fully staffed and open for biz seven days a week!
 This historic landmark is only swimmable in the summers, so don’t miss your chance to visit.
 It’s also one of the scarce outdoor pools in these parts.
 And it’s heated.
 AND it’s in Lincoln Park and therefore comes equipped with a stunning view of the Salish Sea.
 If all that isn’t enough, the park provides biking and hiking trails, picnicking spots, sports fields, and beach access.
 What else could you want in a swim?
 Nothing, that’s right.
 It’s good that you know.

 Go signal crayfishing at Lake Sammamish or Lake Washington or dozens of other lakes